WylieDituri/FactCheckFactSource/chrome_extension/README.md

-# 🔍 Carmonic Verify - AI-Powered Fact-Checking Chrome Extension
+# 🔍 FactFinder - AI-Powered Fact-Checking Chrome Extension

 A powerful Chrome extension that brings AI-powered fact-checking to any webpage.
 Highlight text, press a hotkey, and get instant verification using Google Gemini or OpenAI ChatGPT.